-It's powered by a rechargeable (and replaceable) battery and is built to last around three years.
-The best thing about the Sono Move is the charging dock.
-You just have to place it in the dock to kick-start the charging process.
+A rechargeable (and replaceable) battery powers the speaker and it’ll last around three years.
+The best thing about the Sonos Move is the charging dock.
+You’ll need to place it in the dock to kickstart the charging process.
 A single charge can take around 3 hours and lasts for about 10 hours.

 The Move is a voice-enabled Sonos speaker and supports Google Assistant as well as Amazon Alexa.
 Also, you can pair two Moves together for stereo output.

 Climb the Mountain